JoDehli/PyLoxone/custom_components/test/fuzzing/readme.md

 By systematically feeding malformed or semi-random data to the software, fuzzing helps developers identify and fix critical vulnerabilities, enhancing the overall robustness and security of the application.

 ## Why are we fuzzing?
-We are 5 students and we have to fuzz an openscours project for a grade bonus.
+We are 5 students, and we have to fuzz an open source project for a grade bonus.
 So here we are!

 ## Start to fuzz